svenyurgensson/zico/README.md

 ## How to use with `ch32_zig` library

-This guide explains how to add `zico` as a dependency to your own Zig project, specifically when using the `ch32_zig` HAL library (from `https://github.com/ghostiam/ch32_zig`).
+This guide explains how to add `zico` as a dependency to your own Zig project, specifically when using the [ch32_zig](https://github.com/ghostiam/ch32_zig) HAL library.

 ### 1. Add `zico` and `ch32` to your `build.zig.zon`